adriennedao/flash-cards/README.md

-FLASH-CARDS USER STORY:
+FLASH-CARDS

-To have a user be able to view the front of the cards and flip to the other side.
-The information provided on the front, would reveal pictures of what is it in the back of the cards.
+A flash-card app for GA WDI Project 1

+Goal:

+- Basic flash-card functionality is to have the user flip a card (front or back).
+- User will be prompt to  enter basic information.
+- Information is displayed on the front of the card and picture on the back.
+- Random quiz at the bottom by clicking the button.

+Technologies Used:

+- The app was built using HTML5, CSS3, JavaScript

+Future Improvement: .
+Add more features and functionality.